iamdaisywu/daisys-recipes/README.md

 # odin-recipes
-A recipe webpage created by Daisy Wu.
-One of The Odin Project's project.
+A recipe webpage created by Daisy Wu to demonstrate all her secret recipes.
+One of The Odin Project's projects.